Thiago099/jsx-dom-builder/README.md

 my_element
     // adds a class to a element
     .$class("my-class")
-    // if the value is a expression the class will be replaced by the current value every time the element updates .$class(my_var)
+    // If the value is an expression, the class will be replaced by the current value every time the element updates .$class(my_var)

-    // appends the element to a parent that can be either a dom element or a jsx-dom-builder element .$parent(element2)
+    // Appends the element to a parent that can be either a dom element or a jsx-dom-builderjsx-dam-builder element .$parent(element2)

-    // listens to a event (calls the element.addEventListener) .$on("click",e=>{
+    // Listens to a event (calls the element. addEventListener) .$on("click",e=>{
         console.log("element1 was clicked")
     })

-    // add children to a element that can be either a dom element, jsx-dom-builder element, string, object, or a array of either of them combined
+    // Add children to an element that can be either a dom element, jsx-dom-builder element, string, object, or an array of either of them combined
     .$child(<div></div>)

-    // syncronizes the value with a variable .$model(data)
+    // Synchronizes the value to a variable .$model(data)

-    // replaces the element style for the following style
+    // Replaces the element style for the following style
-    // if the value is a expression it will be replaced every time the element updates .$style("background-color:red")
+    // If the value is an expression, it will be replaced every time the element updates .$style("background-color:red")

-    // sets a single instance of style to the element
+    // Sets a single instance of the style of the element
-    // will also update
+    // Will also update
     .$style("color","blue")

-    // removes the element from the dom
+    // Removes the element from the dom
     .$remove()
 ```